puglieseweb/puglieseweb.com/software-development/security/SecureCoding.md

 **It is recommended to create separate debugging levels for test and production bench.
 This is an important defense measure against attack on debug enabled strategy.
 When deploying the application in a production environment, the settings for enabling debugging output need to be monitored*

+It is recommended to display minimum information in the logs.
+Implementing the option to disable debugging in the config file is a safe solution.
+The system administrator can switch values when switching from a test bench to a working one, which will protect information about the system and user data.

 ```
 package scw.boardgameshop.settings;